vane/static-site-generator/README.md

 ```
 ## Usage
 Specify config.yml input and output directory
-- input - directory with jekyll data
+- input - directory with jekyll website data (where is _config.yml file)
 - output - directory for generated files (assets directory in output will be deleted during generation)